catseye/SixtyPical/README.markdown

 (Same should apply for `repeat` and `with` and, really, many other cases which there just aren't enough test cases for yet.)

+### "It's a Partial Solution" ###

+SixtyPical does not attempt to force your typed, abstractly interpreted program to be absolutely watertight.
+In assembly language on an 8-bit microprocessor, you will sometimes _need_ to do dangerous and tricky things, like self-modifying code and cycle-counting, in order to accomplish a sophisticated effect, like a raster interrupt trick.

+For that reason, `sixtypical` does not attempt to emit a fully-formed Ophis assembler source.
+Instead, it expects you to mix its output with some raw Ophis assembler to make a complete program.
+This "mixin" may contain as much unchecked assembler code as you like.
+An example is provided in the `lib` directory which adds a prelude that makes the resulting program runnable from Commodore BASIC 2.0 and stores uninitialized data at `$C000`.

+In addition, various checks are not attempted (such as tracking the usage of an indirect indexed table) and other checks may be subverted (for example by `locate`ing two variables with two different types of storage at the same address.)

+In summary, SixtyPical helps you write a very-nearly-assembly-level program which is a bit more "solid" than raw assembly, but it still expects you to know what you're doing down there.

 For More Information
 --------------------